Chart Color Schemes

 Health performance in Dalmeny is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Dalmeny faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is extremely low at approximately 47% of the total population (around 1,033 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Dalmeny faces significant health challenges, as per AreaSearch's assessment conducted on 17th September 2021.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover is extremely low at approximately 47% of the total population (around 1,033 people), compared to Regional NSW's 51.9% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 14.1% of residents) and mental health issues (9.7%), while 53.2% report having no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health presents notable challenges with elevated chronic condition rates.
-Dalmeny has a higher proportion of seniors (38.7%, or 856 people) than Rest of NSW (23.4%).
-Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.
+The most prevalent medical conditions are arthritis (affecting 14.1% of residents) and mental health issues (impacting 9.7%), while 53.2% report no medical ailments, compared to Regional NSW's 63.3%.
+Working-age population health challenges are notable due to elevated chronic condition rates.
+Dalmeny has a higher proportion of seniors, with 38.4% aged 65 and over (849 people), compared to Regional NSW's 23.4%.
+Senior health outcomes present some challenges, generally in line with national rankings.

 Frequently Asked Questions - Health